fintech-projects/blockchain-homework/blockchain-case-study/ever-ledger-case-study.md

 <kbd>![Everledger Diamonds](images/Everledger-Diamonds.png)

-#### Everledger has always been about the power of many.
-Where Supply chains meet the blockchain!

 ### Founder & CEO: Australian Leanne Kemp, 47
 Words form CEO - “We are thrilled to win this pilot project from the Australian Government.
 The race is on for rare earths and other critical minerals.
 Australian critical minerals are some of the highest quality in the world.
 More importantly, they are the essential building blocks for the clean energy technologies of the future.”